jaiel666/Mini-InternetBank/README.md

    - Clone your Mini Internet Bank Git repository.
    - Run `composer install` to install Laravel dependencies.
    - Create a copy of the `.env.example` file and name it `.env`.
-   - Configure your `.env` file with database details and other necessary settings.
+   - Configure your `.env` file with database details and your CoinMarketCap API key for the cryptocurrencies command.
    - Generate an application key using `php artisan key:generate`.

 7. **Database Migrations:**